DataDog/integrations-core/zeek/README.md

     1. Access the Corelight Sensor UI:
        - Open a web browser and navigate to the IP address or hostname of your Corelight sensor.
        - Log in with your administrative credentials.
-    2. Navigate to the Zeek Configuration Page:
+    2. Navigate to the Zeek Configuration Page.
 The exact path may vary depending on your sensor's firmware version.
 Look for options related to "Zeek" or "Logging".
 Common paths include:
         - Settings > Logging
         - Configuration > Zeek > Logging
-    3. Enable Syslog Output:
-        - Locate the option to enable syslog output for Zeek logs.
-        - Select the checkbox or toggle to activate it.
+    3. Locate the option to enable syslog output for Zeek logs and select the checkbox or toggle to activate.
-    4. Specify Syslog Server Details:
+    4. Specify Syslog Server Details.
 Provide the following information:
-       - Syslog server IP address: The destination where you want to send the Zeek logs.
+       - **Syslog server IP address**: The destination where you want to send the Zeek logs.
-       - Syslog port: The port on which the syslog server is listening (typically 514).
+       - **Syslog port**: The port on which the syslog server is listening (typically 514).
-       - Facility: The syslog facility to use.
+       - **Facility**: The syslog facility to use.
-       - Severity level: The minimum severity of events to send.
+       - **Severity level**: The minimum severity of events to send.
-    5. Save and Apply Changes:
-       - Click the "Save" or "Apply" button to commit the configuration changes.
+    5. Click the **Save** or **Apply** button to commit the configuration changes.

 ### Validation